 4 to actively support and participate in the work of the "Global Network of women ICT decision-makers" aimed at promoting the work of ITU in using ICTs for the social and economic empowerment of women and girls, including by building partnerships and building synergies between existing networks at national, regional and international levels, as well as fostering successful strategies to improve gender balance at senior-level positions in telecommunication/ICT administrations, government, regulatory bodies and intergovernmental organizations, including ITU, and in the private sector;

-5 to highlight the gender perspective in the Questions under study in the ITU-D study groups and the five programmes of the Hyderabad Action Plan.
+5 to highlight the gender perspective in the Questions under study in the ITU-D study groups and the five programmes of the Hyderabad Action Plan;

+6 to make systematic gender assessment of countries gender strategies and programs results and impacts;

+7 to further develop internal tools and programming guidelines;

+8 to cooperate with relevant international organizations who have a significant experience in mainstreaming gender into projects and programs.

 MOD AFCP/69A1/8

-RESOLUTION 139 (Rev. Guadalajara, 2010)
+RESOLUTION 139 (Rev. busan, 2014)

 Telecommunications/information and communication technologies to bridge the digital divide and build an inclusive information society

-The Plenipotentiary Conference of the International Telecommunication Union (Guadalajara, 2010),
+The Plenipotentiary Conference of the International Telecommunication Union (Busan, 2014),

 recalling

-Resolution 139 (Antalya, 2006) of the Plenipotentiary Conference,
+Resolution 139 (Rev. Guadalajara, 2010) of the Plenipotentiary Conference,

 recognizing